Is qualitative research less rigorous? Debunking the myth in your PhD

 Your background shapes what you notice.
 Your theoretical lens shapes what you find meaningful.
 Your position shapes how participants respond to you.

-Acknowledging this does not weaken your research.
-It strengthens it.
+Acknowledging this does not weaken your research - it strengthens it.

 Reflexivity is a form of rigour.
 It is the discipline of examining how your presence influences the research process and being transparent about that influence.

-Pretending you are absent from the process would be less honest.
+As a qualitative researcher, pretending you are absent from the process would be less honest.

 What rigour actually looks like in qualitative research